neudesic/engineering-playbook/docs/security/ZT.md

 - Use System Assigned or User Assigned Managed Identities for Azure services (e.g., Azure Functions, Azure Web Apps, AKS pods).
 - This removes the need to store credentials in code or configuration.

-In this [Bicep snippet](./ZT/authsample.bicep), we deploy an Azure Web App with SystemAssigned managed identity and enforce HTTPs only.
+Example: In this [Bicep snippet](./ZT/authsample.bicep), we deploy an Azure Web App with SystemAssigned managed identity and enforce HTTPs only.

 ## 2. Least Privilege & Micro-Segmentation